-For instance, SEMCOG, which recently completed Phase I of their model development process, developed and contributed back to the ActivitySim consortium (via GitHub) the ability to build trip matrices for assignment from the synthesized travel diaries.
+For instance, SEMCOG, when they completed Phase I of their model development process, contributed back to the ActivitySim consortium (via GitHub) the ability to build trip matrices for assignment from the synthesized travel diaries.

 Trip-based models can answer many of today’s questions, but activity-based models can also answer tomorrow’s questions.
 Transportation technology is rapidly changing.
 It is no longer just a question of trips.

 New technologies such as automated vehicles and shared vehicle services are changing the central calculus for personal vehicle ownership and travel.
 And active modes of transportation are increasingly popular.
 Case in point: Simply adding lithium-ion batteries and electric motors to bicycles and scooters has made them attractive to more users and more suitable for long trips.
 This simple advancement, in turn, has made them viable as commute modes for many more people.